 The blackbuck disappeared completely from Pakistan, and from most of India.
-Larger herds survived only in the states of Rajasthan and Gujarat, one of the main reasons being that the Bishnoi and other peoples here traditionally protect all wild animals, even allowing them to graze in their fields of wheat and lentils.
+Larger herds survived only in the states of Rajasthan and Gujarat, mainly because the animals were protected by the Bishnoi.
+Traditionally, these people protect all wild animals, even allowing them to graze in their fields of wheat and lentils.
 Thanks to their protection of the blackbuck, biologists have been able to re-introduce the species to many locations in India.

-A visit to a Bishnoi family is described on the page Travel episodes – India 1991: Bishnois live in harmony with nature.
+My visit to a Bishnoi family is related on the page Travel episodes – India 1991: Bishnois live in harmony with nature.

 These days, at least when ample rain has fallen during the monsoon season, hundreds of painted storks (Mycteria leucocephala), Oriental darters (Anhinga melanogaster), spoonbills (Platalea leucorodia), black-headed ibises (Threskiornis melanocephalus), and several species of heron and cormorant breed in the acacia trees.
-Rarer bird species are also breeding in the reserve, including Pallas’s fish-eagle (Haliaeetus leucoryphus) and black-necked stork (Ephippiorhynchus asiaticus).*
+Among the rarer species in the reserve, I observed Pallas’s fish-eagle (Haliaeetus leucoryphus) and black-necked stork (Ephippiorhynchus asiaticus).

 In winter, the area is visited by thousands of birds, migrating here from the Himalaya and Siberia, including ducks, geese, and eagles.

 A variety of mammals are also encountered, notably sambar deer (Cervus unicolor), nilgai antelope (Boselaphus tragocamelus), wild boar (Sus scrofa), smooth-coated otter (Lutrogale perspicillata), and small Asian mongoose (Herpestes javanicus).
 Other species are hard to observe, including blackbuck, small Indian civet (Viverricula indica), and fishing cat (Prionailurus viverrinus).